Rajasthan

 New · No rated cities yet

-Rajasthan, India’s largest state by area, has a history shaped by deserts, trade routes and warrior kingdoms.
-Much of it corresponds to the old Rajputana, “land of the Rajputs,” a term used in the medieval and British periods for a mosaic of princely states such as Jaipur, Jodhpur, Udaipur (Mewar), Bikaner, Kota, Bundi, Bharatpur, Alwar and others.
+Rajasthan, India’s largest state by area, has a history shaped by deserts, trade routes, and warrior kingdoms.
+Its geography—marked by the Thar Desert, Aravalli hills, and strategic caravan routes—played a crucial role in shaping its political and cultural identity.
+Much of present-day Rajasthan corresponds to the historic region of Rajputana, meaning the “land of the Rajputs,” a term widely used during the medieval and British periods to describe a mosaic of princely states such as Jaipur, Jodhpur, Udaipur (Mewar), Bikaner, Kota, Bundi, Bharatpur, Alwar, and others.

 Cities in Rajasthan